Weak Solutions to an Euler Alignment System with Singular Interactions in a Bounded Domain: Existence and Weak-Strong Uniqueness

 On the alignment terms, we can apply the triangle inequality, Young's convolution inequality, our equivalence of norms, and the boundedness of $\pi_{\rho}[\rho]$ to obtain:

 so we arrive at:

 We move the potential terms to the R.H.S., which gives:

 by time-differentiability and spatial boundedness in $D$ of the relevant functions.
-These spatial bounds depend only on the choice of $\rho$.
+These spatial bounds depend only on the choice of $\tilde \rho, \bar \rho$ which the relevant bounds on $\rho$.
 Thus, selection of $\sigma$ which does not increase `too quickly' to satisfy a bound on the energy is feasible.
 It remains to choose such a $\sigma$.
-Let $\sigma_0, b$ be positive, real constants sufficiently large so that the differential inequality we obtained is satisfied by $\sigma$ of form:
+We do so similarly to \cite{weak_sols} Let $\sigma_0, b$ be positive, real constants sufficiently large so that the differential inequality we obtained is satisfied by $\sigma$ of form:

 so $e[\mathbf v](t) > 0$, and that